-- Integrating adaptive QoS (feedback-controlled) and interaction (including interactive filters). - Several API issues, e. g. improvement of the XML-based VirtualMedia language and consideration of non-functional properties as part of signatures.
+- Enhancing the data model with, e. g., hierarchical structures (explicit subgraphs) or a template concept (parameterized VMOs), - development of a reference architecture for a VirtualMedia server exploiting the potential of peer-to-peer metacomputing environments, - integrating adaptive QoS (feedback-controlled) and interaction (including interactive filters), and - several API issues, e. g., improvement of the XML-based VirtualMedia language and consideration of nonfunctional properties as part of signatures.